missedyr/golodash/README.md

 func IndexOfInt(items DashSliceInt, value int) int

 Items:  an slice of values of type int
-Return: the first index value found in array
+Return(int): the first index value found in array, No found for return -1
 ```

 ###  <a name='funcIndexOfInt8'></a> func IndexOfInt8